Arrigo Sacchi: Italy national team

 In November 1991, Sacchi was appointed manager of the Italy national team, replacing Azeglio Vicini.
-Sacchi based his Italian selection predominantly on Milan players, especially in the defensive line which featured Paolo Maldini and Franco Baresi; the attacking line was led by talismanic 1993 Ballon d'or winner Roberto Baggio of Juventus.
-Notable exclusions from Sacchi's Azzurri selections, however, included Gianluca Vialli, Roberto Mancini, Giuseppe Bergomi and Walter Zenga.
+Sacchi based his Italian selection predominantly on Milan players, especially in the defensive line, which featured Paolo Maldini and Franco Baresi; the attacking line was led by 1993 Ballon d'Or winner Roberto Baggio of Juventus.
+Notable exclusions from Sacchi's Azzurri selections included Gianluca Vialli, Roberto Mancini, Giuseppe Bergomi (who had been part of the World Cup winning squad of 1982) and Walter Zenga.

-Sacchi successfully led Italy through the qualification campaign to reach the 1994 FIFA World Cup.
-Despite not being among the favourites and losing their first match 1–0 to the Republic of Ireland, Italy reached the final (their first since 1982), where they were defeated by Brazil in a penalty shoot-out, the first ever shootout in a World Cup final.
-Under Sacchi, Italy qualified for UEFA Euro 1996, but were eliminated from a group which included the eventual finalists, Germany and the Czech Republic.
+Sacchi led Italy through the qualification campaign to reach the 1994 FIFA World Cup.
+Despite losing their first match 1–0 to the Republic of Ireland and finishing third in their group, Italy reached the final (their first since 1982), where they were defeated by Brazil in a penalty shoot-out, the first ever shootout in a World Cup final.
+Under Sacchi, Italy qualified for UEFA Euro 1996, but were eliminated in the group stage from a group which included the eventual finalists, Germany and the Czech Republic.
+Sacchi later commented that the Euro 96 side were his best Italy team.